 - External legal consultants,

 - Internal and external auditors for executing audit functions,

 - Marketing companies and market research companies including companies which assist us in performing customer satisfaction surveys,

 - Companies which help us to provide you with debit, credit, pre-paid or charge cards such as Visa and Mastercard,

 - Card payment processing companies, such as JCC Payment Systems Ltd,Fraud prevention agencies,

 - File storage companies, archiving and/or records management companies, cloud storage companies,

-- Companies who assist us with the effective provision of our services to you by offering technological expertise, solutions and support and facilitating payments,
+- Companies which assist us with the effective provision of our services to you by offering technological expertise, solutions and support and facilitating payments,

 - Purchasing and procurement and website and advertising agencies,

-- Potential or actual purchasers and/or transferees and/or assignees and/or chargees (including the Cyprus Central Bank of Cyprus) of any of the Bank’s benefits, rights, title or interest under any agreement between the customer and the Bank, and their professional advisors, service providers, suppliers and financiers.
+- Potential or actual purchasers and/or transferees and/or assignees and/or chargees (including the Central Bank of Cyprus) of any of the Bank's benefits, rights, title or interest under any agreement between the customer and the Bank, and their professional advisors, service providers, suppliers and financiers,

 8. Transfer of your personal data to a third country or to an international organisation